 Alfred Binet: Father of Modern Intelligence Testing

-Alfred Binet’s contributions to psychology, particularly his role in developing the foundations of modern intelligence testing, have had a lasting impact on how intelligence is measured and understood.
+Alfred Binet, often referred to as the father of IQ testing, developed the first standardized intelligence test in the early 1900s, revolutionizing how cognitive abilities are measured.
 His pioneering work, especially the creation of the Binet-Simon Scale, introduced concepts like mental age, shaping educational practices and influencing future intelligence tests like the Stanford-Binet.

 1) Early Life and Shift to Psychology